emqx/brod_oauth/README.md

 #### Examples

-Note : While the the examples below demonstrate providing `extensions` in configuration, it is not a required parameter, and not all setups require extensions to be provided.
+Note : While the examples below demonstrate providing `extensions` in configuration, it is not a required parameter, and not all setups require extensions to be provided.
 Such is the case with `authz_id` as well.